 Income disparity is even more significant when households' median incomes are compared by ethnicity.
 Table I-18 shows that across all types of households and per capita measures, white households have significantly higher earnings than other ethnicities.
 Only White households earn more than the 2010 Census citywide averages.
 African American households' median income of \$30,840 is 43% of the city's median income, while White households' median income is \$83,796 or 118% of the city's median income.
-"Two or More Race" households have a median income that is 93% of the city's overall median income, followed by Asian and Native Hawaiian/Pacific Islander households whose median income of Hispanic or Latino households was pegged at \$55,985 or about 79% of the citywide median.
+"Two or More Race" households have a median income that is 93% of the city's overall median income, followed by Asian and Native Hawaiian/Pacific Islander households whose median incomes are about 85% and 81% of San Francisco's median income respectively.
+Median income of Hispanic or Latino households was pegged at \$55,985 or about 79% of the citywide median.